Food labelling and the law

 How do I read a food label?

 Nutritional information labels show how much energy – in kilojoules (kJ) and kilocalories (kcal) – is in a product.
 They also list the amount (in grams) of things like:

-This information is usually put in a table on the back of the food.
+This information is usually put in a table on the label on the back of the food.
 It can be really useful to help you shop more healthily.

 Nutritional information can also be displayed on the front of food packaging so you can immediately see how healthy it is.
-In the UK, the traffic light system is common.
+In the UK, the traffic light system is used to show this information.

 Traffic light system

 The traffic light colours show how much energy, fat, saturated fat (saturates), sugar and salt a food contains, and the grams of each in one serving.
 You can see at a glance how healthy a food is:

 - green = low amount in the food

 - amber = medium amount in the food